 13 November 2013 U.S. Mission Breaks Ground for New Embassy in London Today, in an important symbol of our enduring friendship with the United Kingdom, U.S. Ambassador to the United Kingdom Matthew W. Barzun, Director of the Bureau of Overseas Buildings Operations, Lydia Muniz, and Ravi Govindia, Leader of Wandsworth Council broke ground on the new U.S. Embassy in the Nine Elms neighborhood in London.

-For archived content please refer to our official Website Archive site.
+For archived content please see our official Website Archive website.